rtCamp/ps-analysis-tool-wiki/PSAT-Landing-Page.md

 ## PSAT Dashboard

-The dashboard can be accessed by users from the sidebar or the PSAT landing page.
+Users can access the dashboard from the sidebar or the PSAT landing page.
 It provides quick access to PSAT's main features and a quick overview of all listed sections and related functionalities.

 <img width="1200" alt="PSAT Dashboard" src="images/psat-landing-page/psat_v0.11.0_dashboard_2024_09_11.png">